TylorS/typed/apps/website/content/guides/keyed-template-collections.md

 removes its represented output.
 An observer acquired by that row is finalized even while the remaining list continues to run.

-A list emission is consequently not constant-time work.
-It validates and visits old and new keys, checks equality, and reconciles the local concrete range.
-The behavioral benefit is narrower: retained children keep their identity and lifetime.
+The behavioral benefit is narrow: retained children keep their identity and lifetime.
 See [Direct updates, local reconciliation](/explore/dom-updates-and-reconciliation) for the cost model.

 ## Make identity testable